 In his travels, he heard another chilling story that the Mormons had found a way into the Valley and carried young Fay away forcefully.
 He had to either organize a rescue or forget getting his beloved Larkin forever.

 In a bid to save the girl, Shefford embarked on a series of journeys full of hardship, treachery, narrow escapes, and mixed joy.
-If you’re a fan of Zane Grey, don’t miss this exciting adventure story
+If you’re a fan of Zane Grey, get this exciting adventure story today.

 Quotes from The Rainbow Trail: